On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: Introduction

-In this paper, we exactly and completely characterize the distribution of the Lasso estimator in finite samples in the context of a linear regression model with normal errors.
-In low dimensions, we give formulae for the cumulative distribution function (cdf), as well as the density functions conditional on which components of the estimator are non-zero.
-We do so assuming full column rank of the regressor matrix.
-We also exactly quantify the correspondence between the Lasso and least-squares (LS) estimator.
 In a high-dimensional setting, we make absolutely no assumptions on the regressor matrix.
 We give formulae for the probability of the Lasso estimator falling into a given set and exactly quantify the relationship between the Lasso estimator and the data object $X'y$.
 Through this relationship, we also learn that the Lasso may never select certain models, this property depending only on the regressor matrix and the penalization weights and being independent of the observed response vector.
-In fact, we can characterize a so-called structural set that contains all covariates that are part of a Lasso model for some response vector.
-This structural set can be identified by how the row space of the regressor matrix intersects the cube at the origin whose side lengths are determined by the penalization weights.
-The set may not contain all indices in which case the Lasso estimator will rule out certain covariates for all possible observations of the dependent variable.
+In fact, we can characterize a so-called structural set that contains all covariates that are part of a Lasso model model for some response vector.
+This structural set can be identified by how the row space of the regressor matrix intersects a cube centered at the origin whose side lengths are determined by the penalization weights.
+The set may not contain all indices, in which case the Lasso estimator will rule out certain covariates for all possible observations of the dependent variable.
+This is related to the idea of so-called SAFE rules \citep{TibshiraniEtAl12} that can discard covariates for Lasso solutions for a fixed value of the dependent variable.

 Finally, we present a condition for uniqueness of the Lasso estimator that is both necessary and sufficient, again related to how the row space of the regressor matrix intersects the above mentioned cube.
-All our results are based on properties of the optimization problem defining the estimator and do not hinge on the assumption of Gaussian errors.
+Previously, only a sufficient condition for uniqueness has been known \citep[see e.g.][]{Tibshirani13,AliTibshirani19}.
+The results quantifying the relationship between the Lasso and the LS estimator or $X'y$, respectively, are in fact completely independent of the error distribution and merely utilize the given values of the dependent variable and the regressor matrix.
+The results on model selection properties and uniqueness use the regressor matrix and penalization weights only.

 The paper is organized as follows.
-We introduce setting and notation in Section~\ref{sec:setting}.
-The low-dimension case is treated in Section~\ref{sec:LOW} whereas we consider the high-dimensional case in Section~\ref{sec:HIGH}.
+We introduce the setting and notation in Section~\ref{sec:setting} and state basic results used throughout the paper.
+The low-dimension case is treated in Section~\ref{sec:LOW}, whereas we consider the high-dimensional case in Section~\ref{sec:HIGH}.
 We conclude in Section~\ref{sec:conclusion}.